angelaanjorin/Hair-Hotty/README.md

 3. To provide the users with the ability to save products to their wishlist
 4. To provide the users with the ability to check their order history.
 5. To provide the users with the ability to leave a feedback for products.
+6. To provide the users with the ability to read through a blog and comment, like and write posts with full CRUD functionality.

 ### Scope
 The project aims to develop an e-commerce website offering different hair products to customers.
 The website will be responsive and user-friendly, providing the user with the ability to: